odoo/documentation/content/developer/howtos/upgrading_customized_database.rst

 .. note::
    This page is intended to explain the technical aspects of Upgrading.
-For a more general overview, please refer to the :ref:`upgrade documentation <upgrade>`.
+For a more general overview, please refer to the :doc:`upgrade documentation <administration/upgrade>`.

 Upgrading a database that contains custom modules requires additional steps compared to databases running the standard modules of Odoo since the source code of the custom modules